Wing F. Ong

-Wing Foon Ong (February 4, 1904 – December 19, 1977) was a Chinese-born Arizona businessman, lawyer, and politician.
-In 1946 he was eletected to the Arizona House of Representatives, becoming the first Chinese-born person elected to a state House of Representatives in the United States.
+Wing Foon Ong (born Ong Yut Ning; February 4, 1904 – December 19, 1977) was a Chinese-born businessman, lawyer, and politician in Arizona.
+In 1946 he was elected to the Arizona House of Representatives, becoming the first Chinese-born person elected to a state House of Representatives in the United States.
 In 1966, Ong was elected to the Arizona State Senate, becoming the first Chinese-American to enter the State Senate.

 Early years

-Ong (birth name: Ong Yut Ning) was born in Kaiping, Guangdong, China to Ong Dao Lung, a United States-born Chinese-American and Wong Shee.
+Ong was born in Kaiping, Guangdong, China to Ong Dao Lung, a United States-born Chinese-American, and Wong Shee.
 The family was going through a difficult economic situation and young Ong began his formal education sitting under a tree with the other boys in his native village.
 Ong found work as a cabin boy where he helped the cook in the ship's kitchen and carried buckets of food from the ship's kitchen to the forecastle where the ordinary seamen ate.

 In 1919, Ong arrived in the United States via California's Angel Island in San Francisco.
 The fourteen-year-old was incarcerated for three months while authorities double-checked his United States citizenship.